-Worship ambassadors are children from Year 1 - Year 6 who work with Mrs Scattergood and members of the local clergy to ensure that Collective Worship is effective across the school.
+Worship ambassadors are children from Year 1 -Year 6 who work with Mrs Scattergood and members of the local clergy to ensure that Collective Worship is effective across the school.

-What is our role?
+What is their role?

-- Ensuring that collective worship is as good as it can be - Agreeing the Worship Policy - Contributing to the writing of the policy adding Bible story suggestions - Making sure the classroom/hall is ready for worship - Choosing relevant hymns - Finding out about the views of pupils and parents - Sharing prayers written by pupils in their own class every Friday afternoon.
-Year 6 to share reception, year 5 to share nursery - Playing a major part in planning and delivering worship with staff and other children - To be good role models during worship. - To be actively involved during whole school worship choosing relevant music, saying prayers
+- Ensuring that collective worship is as good as it can be - Making sure the classroom/hall is ready for worship - Leading our whole school prayer at the beginning of worship - Finding out about the views of pupils and parents

+- Sharing prayers written by pupils in their own class every Friday afternoon.
+Year 6 to share reception, year 5 to share nursery - Actively participating in whole school collective worship - Being good role models during worship.